YaoApp/yao/README.md

 ## Introduce

-**Yao allows developers to create web services by processes.** Yao is a low-code engine that creates a database model, writes API services, and describes dashboard interface just by JSON for web & hardware, no code, and 10x productivity.
+**Yao allows developers to create web services by processes.** Yao is a app engine that creates a database model, writes API services, and describes dashboard interface just by JSON for web & hardware, and 10x productivity.

 Yao is based on the **flow-based** programming idea, developed in the **Go** language, and supports multiple ways to expand the data stream processor.
 This makes Yao extremely versatile, which can replace programming languages ​​in most scenarios, and is 10 times more efficient than traditional programming languages ​​in terms of reusability and coding efficiency; application performance and resource ratio Better than **PHP**, **JAVA** and other languages.